How to recognize a quality EVO oil

-Tasting the oil is an enveloping and unique experience.
-Here is a short guide to recognizing a high quality extra virgin olive oil.
+Tasting olive oil is a unique and immersive experience.
+Here's a short guide to recognizing high-quality extra virgin olive oil.

-To be defined as EVO, an oil must necessarily satisfy well-defined production, chemical-physical and organoleptic requirements.
-Knowing how to recognize these qualities is the first step towards conscious tasting.
+To be called EVOO, an oil must meet well-defined production, chemical-physical, and organoleptic requirements.
+Knowing how to recognize these qualities is the first step to informed tasting.

-Positive attributes are the positive qualities to recognize in an EVO oil.
-In contrast, negative attributes must not be present.
+Positive attributes are the positive qualities to be recognized in an EVOO.
+Conversely, negative attributes should not be present.
 The positive attributes are:

-• Fruity: it is the complex interaction of different olfactory sensations, depending on the variety of the fruit, the degree of ripeness and the extraction conditions.
+- Fruitiness: is the complex interaction of different olfactory sensations, dependent on the variety of fruit, the degree of ripeness and the extraction conditions.

-• Bitter and spicy: depend on the presence of phenolic compounds, precious antioxidant and health components.
+- Bitterness and pungency: these depend on the presence of phenolic compounds, precious antioxidant and health-promoting components.

-• The aroma: corresponds to that rich load of aromatic compounds that makes an oil unique and complex.
+- The aroma: corresponds to that rich charge of aromatic compounds that makes an oil unique and complex.

-The professional tasting procedure is divided into seven phases to be followed scrupulously: here is a brief summary.
+The professional tasting procedure is divided into seven phases that must be followed scrupulously: here is a brief summary.

 1. Prepare the sample

 Pour a spoonful of oil into the chosen glass.
-Using a dark colored glass will allow you not to have any judgmental prejudices regarding the visual appearance.
-The color of the oil is not considered a parameter capable of denoting, on its own, the quality of an oil.
+Using a dark-colored glass will prevent biased evaluation based on its visual appearance.
+The color of the oil is not considered a parameter capable of denoting its quality on its own.

 2. Heat the bottom of the glass